tomjoht/documentation-theme-jekyll/index.md

 ---
-title: Getting started overview
+title: Getting started with the Documentation Theme for Jekyll
+keywords: sample homepage
 tags: [getting_started]
 sidebar: mydoc_sidebar
-type: homepage
+permalink: index
+summary: These brief instructions will help you get started quickly with the theme.
+The other topics in this help provide additional information and detail about working with other aspects of this theme and Jekyll.
 ---

-## Overview

-These brief instructions will help you get started quickly with the theme.
-The other topics in this help provide additional information and detail about working with other aspects of this theme and Jekyll.

 ## Build this theme

 If you're used to running Jekyll sites, you can type the normal jekyll command, `jekyll serve`, to build the Jekyll theme.
 However, if you're a new Jekyll user or if you run into issues, see the following two topics:

-* {{site.data.urls.mydoc_install_jekyll_on_mac.link}}
-* {{site.data.urls.mydoc_install_jekyll_on_windows.link}}
+* [Install Jekyll on Mac][mydoc_install_jekyll_on_mac]
+* [Install Jekyll on Windows][mydoc_install_jekyll_on_windows]

 ## Customize the Gemfile